-A good shotgun is a powerful defense tool in the right hands.
-Here are our picks for the best home defense shotguns.
+A good shotgun is a powerful defense tool when in the right hands.
+Here are our picks for the best home-defense shotguns.

-First up on this list of the best home defense shotguns is the Winchester SXP Defender.
+First up on this list of the best home-defense shotguns is the Winchester SXP Defender.
 The primary feature of the SXP (Super X Pump) series of shotguns is their inertia-assisted action, which Winchester markets as one of the fastest and smoothest pump-actions currently available.
-The SXP Defender combines this outstanding and innovative pump-action system with an 18″ fixed cylinder choked barrel (no constriction) that makes it a great choice for both buckshot and slugs.
+The SXP Defender combines this outstanding and innovative pump-action system with an 18-inch, fixed-cylinder-choked barrel (no constriction) that makes it a great choice for both buckshot and slugs.

-It is reasonably priced, lightweight, very handy, and can hold 6 (5+1) 12 gauge shotgun shells.
-The fact that it is manufactured in Turkey is a strike against it in the eyes of some, but make no mistake: the Winchester SXP Defender is an excellent shotgun for defending your home.
+It is reasonably priced, lightweight, very handy, and can hold six (5+1) 12-gauge shotgun shells.
+The fact that it's manufactured in Turkey is a strike against it in the eyes of some, but make no mistake: the Winchester SXP Defender is an excellent shotgun for defending your home.

 One of the biggest problems with using a semi-automatic shotgun for home defense is that they tend to be more finicky than pump-action shotguns about the type of ammunition you use in them.
 However, the Benelli M4 has a self-regulating gas system that is specifically designed to reliably function with a wide variety of shotgun shell length and power levels.
-Add an 18.5″ barrel, a 6 (5+1) shell magazine capacity (which can be increased with an after market magazine extension), a ghost ring sight, and a Picatinny Rail that gives the shooter the option of adding an optic, and you’ve got a very potent home defense shotgun.
+Add an 18.5-inch barrel, a six-shell (5+1) magazine capacity.
+This can be increased with an aftermarket magazine extension.
+Then by adding a ghost ring sight and a Picatinny Rail that gives the shooter the option of adding an optic, you get a very potent home-defense shotgun.

-It has such an excellent reputation for reliability and durability that it is used by a number of military and police forces all over the world, including the U.S. Marine Corps, where it is known as the M1014.
-With a retail price of around $2,000, the Benelli M4 doesn't come cheap, but it is one of the best home defense shotguns money can buy.
+It has such an excellent reputation for reliability and durability that it's used by a number of military and police forces all over the world, including the U.S. Marine Corps, where it is known as the M1014.
+With a retail price of around $2,000, the Benelli M4 doesn't come cheap, but it's one of the best home-defense shotguns money can buy.

 No list of the best home defense shotguns would be complete without a Remington 870.
-The pump-action 870 is the best selling shotgun of all-time for good reason: it works.
-That's why it is such a popular shotgun for hunters, for police, and for people who want a reliable shotgun to defend themselves from both 2 and 4-legged predators.
+The pump-action 870 is the best-selling shotgun of all time for good reason: it works.
+That's why it is such a popular shotgun for hunters, police and people who want a reliable shotgun to defend themselves from both 2 and 4-legged predators.

-Sometimes simpler is better and with an 18.5″ barrel sporting a fixed cylinder choke and up to a 7 (6+1) magazine capacity, the 870 Express Tactical has all the basic characteristics you need in a home defense shotgun.
-Another cool feature is that it will safely and reliably shoot 2 3/4″ or 3″ 12 gauge shotgun shells and you can get a version with ghost ring sights for more precise shooting with slugs.
+Sometimes simpler is better, and with an 18.5-inch barrel sporting a fixed-cylinder choke and up to a seven-shell (6+1) magazine capacity, the 870 Express Tactical has all the basic characteristics you need in a home-defense shotgun.
+Another cool feature is that it will safely and reliably shoot 2-3/4-inch or 3-inch 12-gauge shotgun shells.
+You can also get a version with ghost ring sights for more precise shooting with slugs.

-It is already a very reasonably priced shotgun, but the incredible versatility, reliability, and stellar reputation of the Remington 870 makes it a good all-around choice for a “meat and potatoes” type person who wants a simple, no frills home defense shotgun.
+It's already a very reasonably priced shotgun, but the incredible versatility, reliability and stellar reputation of the Remington 870 makes it a good all-around choice.

-Though the Remington 870 is the best selling shotgun of all-time, the Mossberg 500 series is a close second and is also an excellent shotgun (the Robertson family likes Mossberg shotguns for a good reason).
+Though the Remington 870 is the best-selling shotgun of all time, the Mossberg 500 series is a close second and is also an excellent shotgun (the Robertson family likes Mossberg shotguns for a good reason).
 The Mossberg 590A1 Tactical is currently in use by the U.S. Army because of its rugged durability and reliability.
-The base model has an 18.5″ barrel with a fixed cylinder choke, a 7 shell (6+1) magazine capacity, and a synthetic stock that can store an additional 4 shotgun shells.
+The base model has an 18.5-inch barrel with a fixed-cylinder choke, a seven-shell (6+1) magazine capacity and a synthetic stock that can store an additional four shotgun shells.

-However, Mossberg also makes variants of the 590A1 Tactical with a 20″ barrel that increases the magazine capacity to 9 shells (8+1) along with the option to add a Picatinny rail, an adjustable stock, and a ghost ring sight.
-All in all, the Mossberg 590A1 is one of the best home defense shotguns around.
+However, Mossberg also makes variants of the 590A1 Tactical with a 20-inch barrel that increases the magazine capacity to nine shells (8+1).
+You also have the option to add a Picatinny rail, an adjustable stock and a ghost ring sight.
+All in all, the Mossberg 590A1 is one of the best home-defense shotguns around.

 Like the Benelli M4, the Remington Versa Max Tactical is a semi-automatic shotgun specifically designed to reliably operate with a wide variety of slug and buckshot loads.
-The Versa Max Tactical's special gas operated action combined with a good quality recoil pad also dramatically reduce recoil, which makes the Versa Max much easier to shoot rapidly and accurately.
+The Versa Max Tactical's special gas-operated action combined with a high-quality recoil pad also dramatically reduces recoil, making the Versa Max much easier to shoot rapidly and accurately.